Principles of Inclusive Design: How to Apply Them to Your Digital Spaces

 Silhouettes of people in varying shades of purple.

-Inclusive design prioritizes creating online spaces that are usable by as many people as possible.
+Inclusive design prioritizes creating physical and online spaces that are usable by as many people as possible.
 Learn inclusive design best practices and how they benefit both your business and your users.

-The purpose of inclusive design is to create online spaces that the full range of human diversity can use.
-It goes beyond accessibility to help designers and developers create digital content that meets diverse backgrounds, experiences, and needs.
+That’s the purpose of inclusive design: to create online and physical spaces that the full range of human diversity can use.
+It aims to remove all roadblocks to accessing spaces, such as race, gender, age, ability, etc. The practice goes beyond accessibility to help designers create spaces that meet diverse backgrounds, experiences, and needs.

-In this article, we’ll go into more detail about inclusive design, why it matters, and the principles behind the approach.
+In this article, we’ll go into more detail about inclusive online design, why it matters, and the principles of inclusive design.

 What is Inclusive Design?

 Inclusive design refers to creating products, services, and experiences that are accessible and usable by as many people as possible.
-The approach considers factors such as age, geographic location, ability, economic situation, gender, race, and language to fulfill as many diverse perspectives as possible.
+The approach goes beyond accommodating specific needs and considers factors such as age, geographic location, ability, economic situation, gender, race, and language to fulfill as many diverse perspectives as possible.
+It differs slightly from universal design in that inclusive design aims to remove barriers for marginalized groups.
+Universal design focuses on creating environments that can be used by everyone — without the need for specialized design or adaptation.

-Both inclusive design and accessible design empower designers and developers to create digital content that can be used by as many people as possible.
-While the boundaries between the two often become blurred, there are key differences between the two approaches.
+Inclusive, accessible, and universal design all empower designers and developers to create digital content that can be used by as many people as possible.
+While the boundaries between the three often become blurred, there are a few key differences.

 Additionally, inclusive design usually leads to designers and developers creating more robust design solutions that anticipate and address a wider range of user needs beyond accessibility compliance.